erikarn/erikarn.github.io/kenwood/TS-430/notes.md

 for LSB, USB and CW.
 AM and FM are derived from the CW oscillator.

 IF offset alignment is mostly about getting the 8.83MHz oscillator working right.

+### FM calibration

+The FM calibration does not really match what's in the service manual.
+When hitting "transmit" the carrier output on Control board connector #3 doesn't output anything!
+Instead, the carrier is generated and modulated directly on the FM-430 board itself.

+The FM-430 board has an 8.8315MHz crystal (X1) and a trimmer capacitor (TC1) which forms the FM carrier.
+This is output connector #2 to the IF board - so you can check if the frequency is OK by putting an oscilloscope on Pin 1 of connector #2 (FMT, FM transmit carrier.)
+Assuming no modulation input, it should give a steady enough carrier to calibrate against.

+TBD - figure out what TC5 is on the control board.
+It may also be used for AM...

 ### Bypassing the finals for output alignment